silverwind/oui/README.md

 [![](https://img.shields.io/npm/v/oui.svg?style=flat)](https://www.npmjs.org/package/oui) [![](https://img.shields.io/npm/dm/oui.svg)](https://www.npmjs.org/package/oui)
 > Look up MAC addresses for their vendor in the IEEE OUI database

-The data used in this module comes from the [Sanitized IEEE OUI Data](http://linuxnet.ca/ieee/oui/) which is updated once a week on Sunday.
+The data used in this module comes from the [IEEE OUI Data](https://standards-oui.ieee.org/oui/oui.txt) which is updated once a week on Sunday.
 The module is also able self-update on demand.

 ## Installation
 ```console